konflux-ci/architecture/ADR/0033-opentelemetry-tracing.md

 Tekton already natively supports [OpenTelemetry Distributed Tracing for Tasks and Pipelines](https://github.com/tektoncd/community/blob/main/teps/0124-distributed-tracing-for-tasks-and-pipelines.md), so no upstream changes are required.

+[Pipeline Service](https://github.com/redhat-appstudio/architecture/blob/main/architecture/pipeline-service.md) also has to be instrumented with OTel as it provides Tekton APIs and services to RHTAP.

 (figure out what other Konflux components also have native OTel tracing support that can be enabled)

 ## Consequences

-A few environment variables will need to be set in the controller manifest of each AppStudio instance in order to enable tracing:
+A few environment variables will need to be set in the controller manifest of each Konflux instance in order to enable tracing:

 ```
 OTEL_EXPORTER_JAEGER_ENDPOINT